agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

         .unwrap();
 ```

-As before we create the database connection pool & get a connection.
+As before, we create the database connection pool & get a connection.
 We use our new function to start the test server.
-We then create a new web client and connect to the websocket server via the URL we specified before.
+We then create a new web client and connect to the websocket server via the URL we specified in route configuration.
 We then replace our test_post() call with calling post() directly on the test server.

 ```rust
     assert_eq!(res.status().as_u16(), 200);